 Little Black Dress Bridal Shower Theme Invitations

 I designed and put together the Little Black Dress theme invitations for the bridal shower.
-This was a custom design that I created just for the occasion, but I have decided to post it for sale as a DIY wedding printable file in my Etsy shop, Printables by Jen!
-To make the invitations as I did, you would print out the invitation on your favorite cardstock, add a layer of champagne metallic cardstock, back it with a layer of black cardstock, then adhere a tiny crystal on the little bow in the dress hanger.
+This was a custom design that I created just for the occasion, including adding layers of cardstock and gems, but I have decided to post a version of it for sale as a DIY wedding printable file in my Etsy shop, Pink Spruce Designs!

 Bridal Shower Food and Decor